bernalj/youtube_gemini_summary/README.md

 2. Hover over any video thumbnail to see the "Summarize" button
 3. Click the button to generate a summary
 4. The summary will appear as an overlay on the thumbnail
-5. Click anywhere on the summary to dismiss it

 ## Configuration Options